Trevor Braham: Climbing associates

 Peter Boardman, who died on Mount Everest in 1982, was a personal friend of Trevor Braham.
 Erhard Loretan, who died in April 2011, a leading Swiss climber, and the 3rd person to have ascended the 14 highest summits of the world, requested Trevor Braham to translate into English his book, Himalayan Reflections, which was published in Switzerland in 1998.
-Albert Eggler was leader of the Swiss attempt in 1952 to climb Mount Everest.
-On this death in 1998, his obituary, which appeared in the Independent of London, was written by Trevor Braham at the request of members of his family.
+In 1998, following the death of Albert Eggler who led the Swiss attempt to climb Mount Everest in 1952, Braham wrote the obituary for the Independent of London, at the request of members of Eggler's family.